How to install a video card | AGP and PCI Express

 Installing the AGP card into the slot

-Next take the video card (hold it by the edges) and line it up with the slot, paying careful attention to the alignment notch.
-When it is aligned correctly, press gently but firmly until the card is seated fully into the slot (see fig 1.5).
+Next take the video card and line it up with the slot, paying careful attention to the alignment notch.
+When it is aligned correctly press gently but firmly until the card is seated fully into the slot (see fig 1.5).

 Finishing the installation

-When you reboot your machine, Windows (or other OS) should find the card automatically.
-It may then ask you for the to insert the disk/cd that came with your video card, insert the CD and follow the on-screen instructions to install the video card driver.
+When you reboot your machine Windows (or other OS) should find the card automatically.
+Although most modern operating systems have hundreds of drivers preinstalled, it may ask you to insert the disk/cd that came with your video card.
+If it does then insert the CD and follow the on-screen instructions to install the video card driver.